dfherr/dejima-prototype/README.md

 Copyright (c) 2019 Dennis-Florian Herr

-Created as part of my master thesis @ TUM
+Created as part of my master thesis @ TUM and the Big Data Engineering Lab of Osaka University